1961 Goldsboro B-52 crash: Mark 39 Mod 2 nuclear bombs

 A basic diagram of a Teller-Ulam design thermonuclear weapon.
 Of note are the "primary" (labeled "A") and the "secondary" (labeled "B") subcomponents.
-The Mark 39 Mod 2 likely had a very similar basic arrangement, along with a firing set (X-Unit) for injecting gas into the core of the "primary" and detonating it.
+The Mark39 Mod2 likely had a very similar basic arrangement, along with a firing set (X-Unit) for injecting gas into the core of the "primary" and detonating it.

-Diagram of the external features of a Mark 39 nuclear bomb, with the warhead compartment labeled as "A" and the parachute pack labeled as "B".
+Diagram of the external features of a Mark39 nuclear bomb, with the warhead compartment labeled as "A" and the parachute pack labeled as "B".
 The location of the access panel for the Arm/Safe Switch is indicated at the rear of the bomb, before the parachute pack.
 On the top of the parachute pack is the compartment from which the arming rods would be withdrawn.
 On the nose would be written: "REJECT IF DENTED OR DEFORMED".

-The "normal trajectory sequence" for the use of a Mark 39 Mod 2 nuclear bomb, indicating the arming sequence under normal (non-accident) nuclear weapons use conditions.
+The "normal trajectory sequence" for the use of a Mark39 Mod2 nuclear bomb, indicating the arming sequence under normal (non-accident) nuclear weapons use conditions.

-An image of the MC-772 Arm/Safe Switch of the same kind used in the Mk 39 Mod 2 nuclear bombs involved in the 1961 Goldsboro accident.
+An image of the MC-772 Arm/Safe Switch of the same kind used in the Mk39 Mod2 nuclear bombs involved in the 1961 Goldsboro accident.

-The two bombs involved in the Goldsboro accident were Mark 39 Mod 2 thermonuclear weapons with a maximum predicted yield of 3.8 megatons of TNT equivalent.
-Like all Teller-Ulam design thermonuclear weapons, its warhead consisted of two distinct parts ("stages"), the "primary" (a mostly-fission weapon which initiates the detonation) and the "secondary" (the portion of the weapon that, under the influence of the energy released by the "primary," undergoes a nuclear fusion reaction and also produces additional nuclear fission reactions).
-In the case of the Mark 39 Mod 2, the "primary" was also boosted, meaning that at the moment of detonation a gaseous mix of deuterium and tritium was injected into its core, which would generate fusion reactions at the moment of detonation, producing neutrons that would increase the efficiency of the "primary".
-The pit of the primary was entirely composed of enriched uranium ("all-oralloy"), with no plutonium, and was a sealed-pit, meaning that it was fully-assembled at all times.
-The Mark 39 Mod 2 warhead was itself enclosed in a gravity bomb casing which had a compartment containing a drogue parachute that both allowed the aircraft dropping it to move to a safe distance, and allowed it to be detonated on the surface by a contact fuze without risk of the weapon breaking on contact with the ground.
+The two bombs involved in the Goldsboro accident were Mark39 Mod2 thermonuclear weapons with a maximum predicted yield of 3.8megatons of TNT equivalent.
+It was a multi-stage thermonuclear weapon with a "primary" and a "secondary" stage.
+In such weapons, the "primary" is a mostly-fission driven stage whose energy is used to compress the "secondary," which initiates further fission reactions, nuclear fusion reactions, and the neutrons generated by the fusion stage can in turn generate more fission reactions.

+In the case of the Mark39 Mod2, the "primary" was also boosted, meaning that at the moment of detonation a gaseous mix of deuterium and tritium was injected into its core, which would generate fusion reactions at the moment of detonation, producing neutrons that would increase the efficiency of the "primary".
+The pit of the primary was entirely composed of enriched uranium ("all-oralloy"), with no plutonium, and had a sealed-pit, meaning that it was fully-assembled at all times.
+(Note: By contrast, the Mark39 Mod0, a previous version of the same weapon, did not have a sealed pit.
+Its pit was kept outside of the primary, required being inserted using an "in-flight insertion" mechanism activated by the crew in order for the weapon to have any possibility of a nuclear yield.)
+The "secondary" also contained enriched uranium in its "sparkplug."
+The Mark39 Mod2 warhead was itself enclosed in a gravity bomb casing which had a compartment containing a drogue parachute that both allowed the aircraft dropping it to move to a safe distance, and allowed it to be detonated on the surface by a contact fuze without risk of the weapon breaking on contact with the ground.
 The weight of the assembled bomb was between 9000 and 10000 lb.